 David Heald is Emeritus Professor in the Adam Smith Business School, University of Glasgow, having been Professor of Public Sector Accounting from 2015 to 31 August 2022.
 His main research interests are: public expenditure; public sector accounting and public audit; the financing of decentralised government; and the financing of public infrastructure.
-Recent research has concerned the internationalisation of public sector accounting, accounting for government guarantees, and the governance of UK public bodies.
+Recent research has concerned the internationalisation of public sector accounting, accounting for government guarantees, Whole of Government Accounts, the local audit crisis in England, and the failure of UK accounting and fiscal governance.
 He became a Fellow of the Academy of Social Sciences (FAcSS) in October 2014 and of the Royal Society of Edinburgh in May 2016.

 High profile journal outlets for his research include Abacus, Accounting & Business Research, Accounting, Auditing & Accountability Journal, British Accounting Review, Economic Journal, Financial Accountability & Management, Fiscal Studies, International Review of Administrative Studies, Journal of Public Budgeting, Accounting and Financial Management, Management Accounting Research, Political Studies, Public Administration, Public Money & Management and Regional Studies.
 He co-edited the landmark 'Transparency: The Key to Better Governance?'
-(Proceedings of the British Academy 135, OUP, 2006) with Christopher Hood (Gladstone Professor of Government, All Souls College, Oxford).
-Later, he published 'When the Party's Over: The Politics of Fiscal Squeeze in Perspective', Proceedings of the British Academy 197, OUP, 2014), with Christopher Hood and Rozana Himaz (then Oxford Brookes).
+(Proceedings of the British Academy 135, OUP, 2006) with Christopher Hood (then Gladstone Professor of Government, All Souls College, Oxford).
+Later, he published 'When the Party's Over: The Politics of Fiscal Squeeze in Perspective', Proceedings of the British Academy 197, OUP, 2014), with Christopher Hood and Rozana Himaz (then Oxford Brookes, now University College London).

 His research has been funded, inter alia, by: the Association of Chartered Certified Accountants; the British Academy; Chief Scientist Office of the (then) Scottish Office Department of Health; the Economic and Social Research Council; HM Treasury; the Leverhulme Trust; the Ministry of Defence; the Northern Ireland Economic Council; the Nuffield Foundation; the Royal Society of Edinburgh; and the Scottish Foundation for Economic Research.